Will Marquette cover the spread vs. St. Thomas? Betting Trends, Record ATS

 Marquette vs. St. Thomas: Betting Trends, Record ATS, Home/Road Splits - December 14

-The No. 7 Marquette Golden Eagles (8-2) are heavy favorites (-24.5) as they look to continue a three-game home win streak when they square off against the Saint Thomas Tommies (6-4) on Thursday, December 14, 2023 at Fiserv Forum.
-The matchup airs at 8:00 PM ET on Fox Sports 1.
-The over/under for the matchup is set at 143.5.
+The Saint Thomas Tommies (6-4) will look to continue a three-game win streak when they visit the No. 7 Marquette Golden Eagles (8-2) on Thursday, December 14, 2023 at Fiserv Forum as heavy, 23.5-point underdogs.
+The game airs at 8:00 PM ET on Fox Sports 1.
+The matchup has an over/under set at 143.5 points.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!